On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Parent and AGN-host galaxy samples

-Aiming to analyse the connection between AGNs and the physical properties of their host galaxies, we have focused on galaxies whose rest-frame UV--to--near-IR emission is dominated by stars (to allow the estimation of physical properties from purely stellar population synthesis models) while any potential AGN emission has been tracked in extreme wavelength regimes (not likely to significantly affect the stellar emission).
+Aiming to analyse the connection between AGNs and the physical properties of their host galaxies, we have focused on AGN host galaxies whose rest-frame UV--to--near-IR emission is dominated by stars (to allow the estimation of physical properties from purely stellar population synthesis models) while the AGN emission had been observed in extreme wavelength regimes, i.e., galaxies that are hosting an optically-obscured (or Type 2) AGN.

 For this purpose, we made use of the comprehensive photometric coverage of the XMM Large-Scale Structure \citep[XMM-LSS;][]{Pierre2004} field, which benefits from homogeneous overlap between UV--to--near-IR broad-band photometry, X-ray and radio observations over $\sim7$ deg$^2$.
-Specifically, the parent sample of galaxies and associated physical properties (absolute magnitudes, stellar mass, star formation rate...) has been based on UV--to--near-IR observations while hosted optically-weak AGNs were identified by cross-matching with overlapping X-ray and radio-loud AGN public samples, as detailed the following section.
+Specifically, the parent sample of galaxies and associated physical properties (absolute magnitudes, stellar mass, star formation rate...) has been based on UV--to--near-IR observations while hosted optically-weak AGNs were identified by cross-matching with overlapping X-ray and radio-loud AGN public samples, as detailed in the following section.